usc-isi-i2/kgtk/README.md

-# kgtk: Knowledge Graph Toolkit
+# KGTK: Knowledge Graph Toolkit

 KGTK is a Python library for easy manipulation with knowledge graphs.
 It provides a flexible framework that allows chaining of common graph operations, such as: extraction of subgraphs, filtering, computation of graph metrics, validation, cleaning, generating embeddings, and so on.
 Its principal format is TSV, though we do support a number of other inputs.